Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 10.4.2 09/23/2021 =
+* COMPATIBILITY: Add compatibility shim for the All-in-One Video Gallery plugin.
+* TWEAK: Ensure value is object before accessing its properties.

 = 10.4.1 09/14/2021 =
 * NEW: Introduce `_::isInteger()` and `_::isPositiveInteger()`.
 * NEW: Introduce the `suppress_filters` parameter in `cnRetrieve::entries()`.